 After reading this book, I became inspired to “tidy up.”
 This blog is a recap of my emotional adventure creating space in my home.

 Day 1 – I’m getting ready to start on my closet and as you can see from the before photo, it looks like an easy task (at least this is what I’m telling myself).
-I have decided that I am going to start the process at 9am and plan to get done by noon since I need to get a workout in and prepare for my week of travel.

 The first step is to put a lot of clothes on the floor.
 As I do this, I find myself putting some clothes on the floor and being EASILY distracted by mindless to do’s like, going and grabbing a drink, checking my phone.
 Despite my distractive behavior in this project, I’m going to focus and lock my attention to getting everything out of my closets and drawers and sit with it.